trixiediane/anime-verse/README.md

 # Anime Verse

 Anime Verse is a Laravel-based web application for exploring and managing anime series.
 This project allows users to search for anime, view details, and manage their watchlist.
+It also utilizes jQuery and AJAX to enhance user interaction and provide a dynamic experience.

 ## Features